ALOK9821/Hostify/README.md

 # Hostify
-A simple deployment service for React applications, inspired by Vercel.
-Designed to make the deployment process easy and automated, from uploading your code to serving it live.
+- A simple deployment service for React applications, inspired by Vercel.
+Allowing user to deploy React JS applications by providing a GitHub repository URL.
+- Developed the backend in TypeScript, divided into three microservices:
+    - Upload, Deploy, and Request Handler.
 ## Features

 ### Upload Service